From mainbranch

 This check is simple and non-intrusive.
 If they say yes, note it and move on — they can run /mb-setup again in the other repo later.

-Your job is to collect enough to create a useful core reference, not every fact
+Your job is to collect enough to create useful core files, not every fact

 possible.
 Users provide context in batches.
 Keep the first pass bounded by